dalalsa/productive_family/README.md

 ## Credits
-* spiciel thanks to Jack Jeffres,Moath Althawad and Kane
+* special thanks to Jack Jeffres,Moath Althawad and Kane
 * Devise for User Model in Rails
 * Cloudinary for files mangments
 * Herokuapp for hosting the app online
 * Materialize
 * Ratyrate gem for rating system
 * Agile-web-development with rails 5 Book by Sam Ruby ,David Bryant with Dave Thomas
-* Njod Alnasser
+* and thank you to our classmate Njod Alnasser